cnsoft/cocos2d-kamcord-ios/README.md

 }
 </code></pre>

 This code sets up the window's root view controller and gives it ownership of the `KCGLView`.
-It then begins a new video and starts recording the scene.
+It then starts recording a new video.
 The `Start Recording` and `Stop Recording` buttons in the app are hooked in as follows:

 <pre><code>@implementation KamcordRecording
 -(id) init